carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 exercises: 0
 questions:
 - "Can I avoid seeing hate speech and unsettling imagery and still analyze twitter?"
+- "What are some privacy or other ethical issues that you need to keep in mind when harvesting tweets with twarc?"
+- "How much personal information can we actually gather about a user given our twarc scrape?"
-- "What are some inappropriate things to do with twarc?"
+- "What are some inappropriate things to do with twarc?" <- ????
 objectives:
 - "Discuss the privacy or ethical concerns surrounding tweet harvesting.
 (FIXME)"
 keypoints:
 - "'Distance reading' is analyzing big full-text data without a human consuming the words"
-- "Robot detection, archives, deleted accounts (FIXME)"
+- "Robot detection, archives, deleted accounts"
 ---

 # Let's Get Ethical

+## Misinformation

+Something about social media as a tool for people with certain motives.
+I wonder if theres a Parler Dataset on Kaggle?
+Or do you think that might violate the Carpentries code of conduct (too risky?)?

 > ## Challenge: January 6 Insurrectionists
 >